January 14, 2014

 Keep those heads inside!

 Dogs and cats should always be kept safely inside the car.
-Pets who are allowed to stick their heads out the window can be injured by particles of debris or become ill from having cold air forced into their lungs.
+Pets who are allowed to stick their heads out the window can be injured by particles of debris or made sick by having cold air forced into their lungs.
 Never transport a pet in the back of an open pickup truck.

 Every year, animals are killed, injured, or lost on commercial airlines.